-(Audacy) Cubs ace Marcus Stroman has pitched exceptionally well this season, and that could lead to a challenging decision for the team in the next two months.
+Marcus Stroman has pitched exceptionally well this season, and that could lead to a challenging decision for the Cubs in the next two months.

-Stroman can opt out of his contract to become a free agent following the season, a move he's almost certain to make given how well he has performed.
-As a good veteran starter on an expiring deal, Stroman always was going to be an appealing trade piece, but he has pitched so well that if the Cubs make him available, he could be the top arm on the market.
+Stroman will be a free agent following the season.
+As a decent veteran starter on an expiring deal, he always was going to be an appealing trade piece.
+But he’s pitched so well that if the Cubs make him available, he could be the top arm on the market.

-On the Mully & Haugh Show on Monday, Audacy Sports MLB insider Jon Heyman made clear that if the Cubs do elect to move Stroman, they'd get a nice return.
+Audacy MLB Insider Jon Heyman made clear Monday on “The Mully & Haugh Show” that if the Cubs do elect to move Stroman, they would get a nice return.

 “And again, I’m not wishing they become a seller.
 If they do, they would get a lot for him.
 He’s been great.”